 - Require a term to be present

 - Use a plus sign in front of any words or phrases that must appear in the search results.
 Do not leave a space between the plus sign and the search term.
-Any phrase that you use with a plus sign must be contained within quotation marks; without the quotation marks only the first word will be treated as required.
+Any phrase that you use with a plus sign must be contained within quotation marks.

 For example: +thai +currency